Campagne-lès-Hesdin

 Campagne-lès-Hesdin ([kɑ̃paɲ lɛz‿edɛ̃], literally Campagne near Hesdin) is a commune in the Pas-de-Calais department in northern France.

+History

+In 1469 there were 64 households in Campagne.

+There was an old church with a transept and quire dated to the early 17th century which was demolished in 1866.
+The current church dates to 1872.

 Geography

 On the D138, between the towns of Hesdin and Montreuil and the valleys of the rivers Canche and Authie, the town is surrounded by sheep- and dairy-farming.

 International relations

 Campagne-lès-Hesdin is twinned with: